 Contributions in teaching are evaluated with respect to both quantity and quality.
-In addition, this College values teaching activities that explicitly incorporate and address equity, diversity, and inclusion, both in regard to classroom climate and course content where applicable.
-Efforts to engage in and value equity, diversity, and inclusion in teaching may include:
+Across these components, the College values teaching activities that explicitly incorporate and address the University's Foundational Pillars.

-- Incorporating diverse perspectives from various authors (e.g., through readings, speakers, medial, social justice-focused modules) in the delivery of course materials to achieve learning objectives. - Including EDI initiatives in training and teaching grants. - Mentoring and/or demonstrating commitment to under-represented faculty and/or students - Attending EDI-related teaching and/or mentoring training sessions and in response, adopting changes to teaching or mentoring practice and/or courses and curriculum.
+- Incorporating perspectives from authors of all backgrounds in the delivery of course materials to achieve learning objectives. - Including initiatives that promote belonging in training and teaching grants - Mentoring and/or demonstrating commitment to faculty and/or students from all backgrounds. - Attending teaching and/or mentoring training sessions that promote belonging, and, in response, adopting changes to teaching or mentoring practice and/or courses and curricula.